 The legislation does not specifically ban certain investments but instead may restrict how an asset can be used, who it can be purchased from and why it is held.

-The investment restrictions under the Superannuation Industry (Supervision) Act 1993 provide that:
+Apart from than the sole purpose test, other investment restrictions under the Superannuation Industry (Supervision) Act 1993 provide that:

 - Investments must be conducted on an arm’s length (i.e. commercial) basis.